keketso-prog/AWS-RE-START-JOURNEY/README.md

 -  Labs Assessments – Practice and Assessment exercises that demonstrate technical knowledge and problem solving skills. 🥼

--  AWS Cloud Quest is an interactive role-playing game where I complete hands-on cloud computing challenges by solving real-world scenarios and building actual AWS solutions to level up my cloud skills.
+-  AWS Cloud Quest - an interactive role-playing game where I complete hands-on cloud computing challenges by solving real-world scenarios and building actual AWS solutions to level up my cloud skills.

-- AWS Projects are practical, guided exercises where I build real applications and infrastructure on AWS to apply what I've learned and gain hands-on experience with cloud services.
+- AWS Projects - practical, guided exercises where I build real applications and infrastructure on AWS to apply what I've learned and gain hands-on experience with cloud services.

   📖 HOW TO NAVIGATE MY GITHUB REPOSITORY